1st Panzer Division (Wehrmacht): History

 The division was part of the defence of the Rzhev Salient during early 1942, initially being very short on tanks and fighting predominantly as infantry until being resupplied during spring.
 The 1st Panzer Division was engaged in the defence of the supply lines of the 9th Army in the centre of the Eastern Front.
 It suffered heavy casualties during the defence against repeated Soviet attacks in the Winter of 1942–43 before eventually being transferred back to France in January 1943 for refitting.
 After months in northern France, the division was sent to occupied Greece in June 1943 because of the perceived threat of an Allied landing there.
 Instead, the landing took place in Sicily and the division participated in the disarming of Italian forces in Greece when the former defected from the Axis in September 1943.
 The 1st Panzer Division was brought up to full strength again in October when it received a substantial number of Panther tanks and returned to the Eastern Front again shortly thereafter.

-On 20 November 1943, the 1st Panzer Division possessed 140 operational tanks, making it the second-best equipped armored divisions, behind only 1st SS Panzer Division with 155 tanks.
+On 20 November 1943, the 1st Panzer Division possessed 140 operational tanks, making it the second-best equipped armored division, behind only 1st SS Panzer Division with 155 tanks.

 The 1st Panzer Division was engaged in the southern sector of the Eastern Front to serve alternately within the 1st and 4th Panzer Army as an emergency force.
 It was constantly thrown from crisis location to crisis location as the German front lines retreated, taking part in battles at Kiev, Zhitomir and Cherkassy.
 The latter battle saw the division attempting to break through to the cauldron but falling just short.
 By March 1944, the division had been reduced to just over 25 percent of its nominal strength.
 Retreating further westwards, the division was part of the Kamenets-Podolsky pocket and, from there, took part in the defence of eastern Poland and Hungary.
 It was engaged in defensive operations around Lake Balaton and took part in the unsuccessful attempt to break through to the Siege of Budapest and once more suffered heavy losses.

 The final month of the Second World War saw the division engaged in the defence of Styria.
 From there, it retreated westwards to surrender to US forces rather than Soviet ones, successfully crossing the demarcation line between the two.
 It surrendered on 8 May 1945 in southern Bavaria and most of its soldiers were released from captivity soon after.